zackslash/voice-support/README.md

 ### Examples
 All responses and results are generated each time the script is used, so don't expect the exact same results as below.

-- Command: *Play that the album from that grunge band with the baby swimmng towards a bank note on the album cover in the room in which we prepare our meals*
+- Command: *Play the album from that grunge band with the baby swimmng towards a bank note on the album cover in the room in which we prepare our meals*

   Response:  *The album "Nevermind" by Nirvana is now playing in the area in which meals are prepared*